Noun Phrase Definition and Function in English

 Difference Between a Noun and a Noun Phrase

-They both do the same function in a sentence.
+Both noun and noun phrases do the same function in a sentence.
 A noun is a single word that names an entity (person and creature etc.) or a substance or a process.
 But a noun phrase is composed of two or more words that do a single noun function in a sentence.
 See the following examples of a noun and a noun phrase.

 Noun: Monkey frightens me at night.